grayresearch/CX/CHARTER.md

 ## Objectives

-The Composable Extensions (CX) Task Group(s) will specify an ISA extension, and standard software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and coexist harmoniously.
+The Composable Extensions (CX) Task Group(s) will specify an ISA extension, and specify standard software (API, ABI) and hardware (logic interface, metadata) interfaces enabling independent creation of extensible processors, composable extensions, extension libraries, and extension hardware, that compose readily and coexist harmoniously.

-Operationally, the interfaces enable software to *discover* that a CX is available, to *select* it as the hart's current CX and *select* hart's CX's current state context, to *issue* its custom instructions, and to *signal* errors; and then discover that a second CX is available, select it, and issue its custom instructions.
+Operationally, the interfaces enable software to *discover* that a CX is available, to *select* it as the hart's current CX, to *select* the hart's current CX *state context*, to *issue* its custom instructions, and to *signal* errors; and then discover that a second CX is available, select it, and issue its custom instructions.
 And so forth.